Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 more.
 Enter flows at nodes as positive for inflows and negative for outflows.

 Inflows plus outflows must sum to 0.
-Enter one pressure in the system and all other
+Enter one pressure in the pipe network and all other

 pressures are computed.
 All fields must have a number, but the number can be

-0. You do not need to use all the pipes or nodes.
+0. You do not need to use all the pipes or nodes for the network analysis.
 Enter a diameter of 0.0 if a

 pipe does not exist.
 If a node is surrounded on all sides by non-existent pipes, the

 node's flow must be entered as 0.0.
-The program allows a wide variety of units.
+The pipe network analysis program allows a wide variety of units.
 After clicking Calculate, the arrows "<--, -->,

-v, ^" indicate the direction of flow through each pipe (to the left, right, down, or
+v, ^" indicate the direction of flow through each pipe in the network (to the left, right, down, or

-Losses can be computed by either the Darcy-Weisbach or
+Losses in pipe networks can be computed by either the Darcy-Weisbach or

 Hazen-Williams (HW) method, selectable by clicking on the "Roughness, e"